 We came across the cutest little family run restaurant about two properties down from our apartment.
 It’s called Jungle Restaurant and we ate either lunch or dinner here just about everyday during our stay.
 If you ever visit Unawatuna you have to check it out.
 It’s a fully family-run restaurant with the husband and wife in the kitchen and the son and daughter taking orders.

 With the jungle-like setting, delicious food, and amazing hospitality, you really can’t go wrong here.
 They have fairy lights and lanterns set up in the gardens which makes for a magical dinner setting.
 If you’re looking for traditional and tasty Sri Lankan cuisine you won’t be disappointed.
 Jungle restaurant was probably the most authentic dining experience we had over our entire trip.

 We witnessed the most beautiful sunset that I’ve ever seen at Dalawella beach.
 We had sunset swims just about every night during our time in Unawatuna.
 It was so magical and breathtaking.
 The way the shimmering sun went down into the calm ocean on a clear summers night is one of the most awe-inspiring moments that I’ve ever experienced.

 Believe it or not, I didn’t get any photos of the sunset that I’m talking about.
-On our first night at Dalawella beach, we arrived with just our swimming gear to have an evening swim.
+On our first night at Dalawella beach, we arrived with just our swimming attire to have an evening swim.
 As soon as I stepped onto the beach and saw that view I regretted leaving the camera behind.
-Our apartment was about a 5 minute walk away and we decided that since we would still be there for a few more nights, we could take sunset photos on a different evening.
+Our apartment was about a 5 minute walk away but we decided that since we would still be there for a few more nights, we could take sunset photos on a different evening.